clicky/clicky.sh/content/posts/testing/nunit-combinatorial.md

 This allows us to point at functions that return an element we need, but again, we run up against problems.
 - It's hard to maintain, we'll need to create a function for EVERY element, and if we have lots, this is going to get messy.
 - Again as before with the lists, how do we maintain our good element set against this?
+- Also, unfortunately, these don't count as consts.
+So they wouldn't work anyway.
+Sigh.

 # My least favourite option, admitting defeat
+I hate losing.

 ``` c#
 [Test, Combinatorial]